 MEd (Admin) BEc Dip Ed MACE MACEL

 Sue Middlebrook has worked in education for more than 30 years.
 She has a strong background in both curriculum and pastoral care and is an experienced classroom teacher.
 Sue has worked in a variety of Anglican schools and brings passion and commitment to the education of girls.
-Susan is currently President of the Association of Heads of Girls Schools (AHIGS).
+Susan is currently President of the Association of Heads of Girls Schools (AHIGS) and is a Director of The Alliance of Girls' Schools Australasia.
 In addition, she is a member of the Association of Independent Schools Australia (AHISA NSW/ACT) Executive Committee and Academic Committee and is a member of the Board for the Anglican Education Commission.

 Ms Ruth Adams (Deputy Principal and Head of Junior School)